aaronreba/Nucleic-Acid-Structure-Matching/README.md

 structure.

 This requires:
--A Unix system.
+* A Unix system.
--Kinfold 1.3 (untested with any other Kinfold version) -A C++ Compiler
+* Kinfold 1.3 (untested with any other Kinfold version)
+* A C++ Compiler
--Python 2.7
+* Python 2.7
--The matplotlib module for Python if you are planning to make graphs using the included scripts.
+* The matplotlib module for Python if you are planning to make graphs using the included scripts.

 This package is roughly divided into 3 parts.
-1: Generating Sequences.
+1. Generating Sequences.
-2: Folding Sequences.
+2. Folding Sequences.
-3: Scoring Sequences.
+3. Scoring Sequences.

 --------------------------------------------------------------------------------